V-Team-Development/hungry_dungeon_ttrpg/introduction.md

 A target may forgo the option to contest a roll under certain circumstances.
 In this case, they're treated as having rolled a zero.

-## Energy and Satiation

-Every character has two important resources that determine what they can do: energy and satiation.
-Energy is consumed for almost every action a character can take.
-All characters recover 10 energy per turn; if they have any satiation, up to 10 will be consumed to restore an equal amount of energy.
-In most cases, characters will recover 20 energy per turn.

-If a character's satiation exceeds their maximum, an additional 10 will be converted to energy, for a total of 30 energy recovered that turn.